timescale/docs/use-timescale/data-tiering/index.md

 # Tiered Storage
 Tiered Storage is Timescale's multi-tiered storage architecture engineered to enable infinite, low-cost scalability for time series and analytical databases in the Timescale platform.

 Tiered storage complements Timescale's standard high-performance storage tier with a low-cost bottomless storage tier;
 an object store built on Amazon S3.
+We'll refer to this low-cost bottomless storage tier as object storage in our documentation.

 <img
 class="main-content__illustration"